apache/streampipes-website/docs/06_configure-operate-security.md

 5. Assign the required groups and roles.
 6. Click `Save`.

 The client secret must meet the minimum length requirement enforced by the UI.
-In practice, service accounts should receive only the roles they actually need.
+In practice, service accounts should stay tightly scoped.
+Give them only the roles they actually need, because they often become long-lived technical identities that are harder to notice than interactive users.

 ## Groups

-`Groups` are a practical way to assign the same role set to multiple users.
-Instead of assigning every role to every user individually, you assign roles to a group and then assign users to that group.
+`Groups` are the practical answer to repeated user management.
+Instead of assigning the same set of roles to many individuals again and again, you define the shared role set once on the group and then assign users to that group.
+This is usually the cleaner model as soon as several people work in the same function or team.

 ### Create a group